patchlevel/event-sourcing/docs/aggregate.md

     }
 }
 ```

-We recommend using named constructors and methods with typehints,
-so that handling becomes easier and less error-prone.

-An event must receive the `aggregateId` and the `payload`.
-The payload must be serializable and non-serializable as json.
+> :warning: The payload must be serializable and non-serializable as json.
-In other words, it can only consist of simple data types (no objects).
+> In other words, it can only consist of simple data types (no objects).

+> :book: We recommend using named constructors and methods with typehints,
+> so that handling becomes easier and less error-prone.

 After we have defined the event, we have to adapt the creation of the profile: